OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

        # to false.
        okWithLinenumber: false

        # Number of extruders to simulate on the virtual printer.
+Map from tool id (0, 1, ...) to temperature
+       # in °C
        numExtruders: 1

+       # Allows pinning certain hotends to a fixed temperature
+       pinnedExtruders: null

        # Whether to include the current tool temperature in the M105 output as separate T segment or not.
        #